Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_05_InstrumentsPanelList.rst

     |

-    This makes your your list looking like this:
+    This makes your list looking like this:

     .. image:: images/instrument_panel_list_compact.png